-Professor Doutt, Associate Professors Flint and Tucker, Assistant Professor Self, Mrs. Konstand, Mrs. Handwerk, Miss Anna Mae Flint, Miss Sterley, Mrs. Blickle, Mrs. Wettstyne, Miss Clark, Miss Flora Flint, Mrs. Oblisk, Miss Zook
+Professor Doutt, Associate Professors Flint and Tucker, Assistant Professor Self, Mrs. Konstand, Mrs. Handwerk, Miss Anna Mae Flint, Miss Sterley, Mrs. Wettstyne, Mrs. Oblisk

 Students interested in preparing themselves for the higher grade secretarial and office positions may choose between two programs offered in Secretarial Science: a two-year certificate course, listed in the General College, and a degree course which is essentially a combination of the technical work required in business and the broad cultural education needed for effective living.
 By proper planning, it is possible to complete the 4-year curriculum in three years, including summer sessions.
-Considerable latitude is allowed for the planning of each individual's program to meet his particular needs.
+Considerable latitude is allowed for the planning of programs to meet particular needs.